-By default, Weblate merges the upstream repository into its own.
-This is the safest way in case you also access the underlying repository by other means.
-In case you don't need this, you can enable rebasing of changes on upstream, which will produce history with fewer merge commits.
+By default Weblate merges upstream repository into its own.
+This is safest way in case you also access underlying repository by other means.
+In case you don't need this, you can enable rebasing of changes on upstream, what will produce history with less merge commits.

-Note: Rebasing can cause you troubles in case of complicated merges, so carefully consider whether or not you want to enable them.
+Note: Rebasing can cause you troubles in case of complicated merges, so carefully consider whether you want to enable them or not.